midhunkalarikkal/FullDomain/Notes/DSA1.md

 Queues: FIFO (First In, First Out) structure where elements are added at the back and removed from the front.

-Trees: Hierarchical structure with a root element and child elements forming a tree-like pattern.
+Trees: Hierarchical data structure with a root element and child elements forming a tree-like pattern.

-Graphs: A set of nodes connected by edges.
+Graphs: A set of vertexes connected by edges.

 Hash Tables: Key-value pairs for efficient data retrieval.